 Neuren's lead product trofinetide (also known as NNZ-2566) is licensed to ACADIA Pharmaceuticals for North America, with Neuren retaining all rights outside North America.
-Trofinetide has completed Phase 2 development for Rett syndrome, and is in Phase 2 development for Fragile X syndrome.
-Neuren has conducted double-blind placebo-controlled Phase 2 trials in each disorder, which demonstrated clinical benefit from treatment with trofinetide.
-Neuren's second drug candidate NNZ-2591 has shown positive effects in models of a number of disorders, including Phelan-McDermid syndrome, Angelman syndrome and Pitt Hopkins syndrome.
+A Phase 3 trial in Rett syndrome ("Lavender") commenced in October 2019.
+Neuren conducted double-blind placebo-controlled Phase 2 trials in Rett syndrome and Fragile X syndrome, which demonstrated clinical benefit from treatment with trofinetide.
+Neuren's second drug candidate NNZ-2591 has shown positive effects in mouse models of Phelan-McDermid syndrome, Angelman syndrome and Pitt Hopkins syndrome.
 Neuren has commenced a Phase 1 clinical trial and plans to initiate Phase 2 trials in 2021.

 Currently there are no drugs approved for these conditions and there are few drugs in clinical development.
 Some drugs that are approved for other indications are also used to treat selected symptoms, but none are more than modestly effective and none are disease-modifying.
-Trofinetide provides an opportunity potentially to be the first approved therapy for one or more of these important indications.
+Trofinetide and NNZ-2591 provide an opportunity potentially to be the first approved therapy for one or more of these important indications.

 Triofinetide and NNZ-2591 are covered by issued patents, with additional patent applications pending.
 All patents are owned by Neuren and no royalties are payable to third parties.